 A penny and JB Weld were used to repair the hole in the top of the EHU.
 I first sanded the top of the EHU to allow the JB Weld to adhere to the surface.

 A penny was then super-glued over the hole and let sit for several hours.

 After the super glue set, JB Weld was then used to cover the penny and allowed to set overnight.

-After the JB Weld set for 24 hours, JB Weld was also used on the inside.
-I didn’t want the surface of the penny to be exposed so it wouldn’t corrode.
+After the JB Weld set for 24 hours, JB Weld was used to seal from the inside too.
+I didn’t want the surface of the penny exposed and get corroded.

 After the JB Weld inside the EHU set for 24 hours, I tested to make sure there was enough clearance for the motor.
-I put a small dab of Elmer’s glue on top of the JB Weld then set the base plate assembly into EHU temporarily to see if there was any Elmer’s glue on the motor.
-There wasn’t.
-The base plate assembly sat correctly in the EHU.
+I put a small dab of Elmer’s glue on top of the JB Weld then set the base plate assembly into housing temporarily.
+I then removed the plate assembly to see if any glue made it onto the motor.
+There was no glue on the motor which meant there was good clearance between the JB Weld and motor.
 The hole in the EHU was now repaired.

 Before continuing with the rebuild of the DVR EHU, I had an important decision to make.
 The only available set of copper tapes I had for the REF EHU (reflector) were bent up from a broken shaft issue back in November 2015.
 I have re-used slightly bent tapes before but these tapes were pretty bad.
 After a closer examination I decided not to re-use these tapes.
 Pictures of the mangled tapes can be seen in Photo 15 below.

 New 20-meter tapes cost $44 each and that was $88 I didn’t want to spend if I didn’t have to.
 The DVR EHU being rebuilt was a 40-meter EHU which meant it had the larger spools of tapes as compared to 20-meter spools as seen in Photo 15 below.More